annu025/ProcessMining/README.md

 7. These frameworks accept data in XES and MXML formats

 # Installation notes
 Mac installer is of .dmg type which installs ProM and Package Manager.
 Package Manager is only used to update an existing package or install a new package.
-From an ultility perspective, we only need ProM 6.x version.
+From an ultility perspective, we need ProM 6.x version.

+This installer needs Java 6 to be preinstalled on to your machine.